It's worse than Lyme disease, and spreading faster, according to LymeDisease.org.

 There's no vaccine for either disease.

-Click here to learn the best ways to prevent babesiosis and Lyme disease, which includes insect repellent when you're out for extended periods of time, especially in more wooded areas that could simply be our own backyards.
-Also conduct full-body exams on yourself, children, and pets.
+Click here to learn the best ways to prevent babesiosis and Lyme disease, which includes insect repellent when you're out for extended periods of time, especially in more wooded areas.
+It's also important to conduct full-body exams on yourself, children, and pets.

 More From